 With lab and studio seamlessly merging, the sculpted plywood chairs that populated the 1946 MoMA show “New Furniture Designed by Charles Eames” were tested physically and aesthetically at the Eames Office in laboratory fashion.
 Photos of the chairs were taken next to works by Alexander Calder to underscore their abstract, sculptural and biomorphic qualities, as well as to place the Office’s design work explicitly in dialogue with contemporary art.
 (Giovanni 61) Greatly inspired by information and communications theory in the early 1950s, the Eames Office led by Charles’s enthusiasms for these areas turned from primarily working on furniture design to films, information visualization and multimedia installations.
 The 1953 Eames film A Communications Primer was essentially an animated version of Claude Shannon’s 1949 work, The Mathematical Theory of Communication.
 The films also served as experiments in the filmic medium, as well as its installation.
 At the same time, the films propagated the Eames Office as an embodiment of a creative and experimental lab delivering information theory in a profit-led model of benign US corporate and American Cold War idealism of progress.
 The Eames Office was a platform of experimentation for the materiality of ideas and the immateriality of thought articulated through objects and images capable of effecting socio-political change.

 In the early 1950s and into the 60s, the laboratory of ideas was clearly in the air at the time and not just at MIT or universities but in the corporate sector as well as in the arts and the government, with the Eames office operating very much in the fecund and profitable interstices.
 And the Eameses were early off the mark with it.
 A key element operative in most of these lab formations is a strong and sustained link to some of the larger aesthetic and formal concerns of early 20th century avant-garde movements but usually without their political, social and radical agendas.
 Charles might have gotten the most credit for the Office’s success and been its public face, but it was Ray Eames’ background in and knowledge of the syntax found in the avant-garde and experimental art milieu of NYC in the early part of the 20th century, in which she was deeply involved, that provided much of the visual and technological knowledge they updated, recontextualized and domesticated.
 In much the same way surrealism became part of the Disney studio and popular culture toolbox, the Eames Office brought this same domesticated syntax to various institutions and spaces.
-The various forces at play in the emergence of the Cold War nomos made it difficult, if not almost impossible, to maintain fully any alternative political agendas for different art and design movements that provided inspiration for the Eames Office and other experimental labs.
-Even then, the idealistic belief in art’s efficacy for social change barely wavered.
+The various forces at play in the emergence of the Cold War nomos made it difficult, if not almost impossible, to maintain fully any alternative political agendas for the different art and design movements that inspired the Eames Office or other experimental labs.
+Despite ideological instability or the ineffectiveness of radical politics, the idealistic belief in art’s efficacy for social change barely wavered.
 Andre Breton, vigilant to the end, devoted his aptly titled final publishing endeavor, The Breach, to such larger goals.
 Running from 1961-1965 and offering images and new art by various artists still involved in surrealism’s transformations, the publication also included discussions of Pop Art and film as well as pieces about the increasing political demands and pressures of the Cold War.
 (Gale 414-415) The Eames Office, various politically-charged art movements and art/technology labs in university and corporate settings were clearly not alone.
-All of these enterprises held varying agendas though with an oddly singular goal: to end (the) war through aesthetic, technological and information experimentation.
+All of these enterprises held varying agendas though with an oddly singular goal: to end the Cold war (or war generally) through aesthetic, technological and information experimentation.